maximiranda/umbrella-insurance/content/en/docs/prologue/documentation.md

 toc: true
 ---

-We used Hugo, a cutting-edge static site generator, to quickly and efficiently build our high-quality website.
-Our goal is to provide you with a comprehensive record of our project's design, development, and functionality, giving you valuable insights into our work.
-Thanks for exploring our documentation, and stay tuned for more exciting updates from our team!
+We built our website using Hugo, a modern static site generator for fast and efficient development.
+Our website provides a detailed record of our project's design, development, and features to give you valuable insights into our work.
+Thank you for checking out our documentation, and stay tuned for more updates from our team!